danielediazp/Splay-tree/README.md

 The easiest way to compile is to use the CMakeLists.txt file included in this repo.
 In these steps, YOUR-PROJECT-DIRECTORY-NAME should be replaced with the actual name of the project directory that will house the downloaded files.
 Steps for compiling are below:

-1. Download all files inside of the Splay-tree/Progress directory
+1. Download download the provided CMakeLists.txt file and coolvetica.otf file, as well as all files and directories inside of the Splay-tree/Progress directory
 2. Create a new project using your IDE of choice.
 This project was built primarily using JetBrains CLion.
 3. UPDATE YOUR CMAKELIST PROJECT TARGETS:
 	- Line 1: Update the cmake_minimum_required field to your version of CMake.